 Programme Target Group: Health professionals involved with wound care - doctors, nurses, pharmacists, microbiologists a.o.
 Policy makers, such as clinical administrators or managers at local, regional or national level.
 Focus is on the health professional’s role in the area of appropriate use of antimicrobials across all health care settings.

-Joint BSAC/EWMA Symposium on Antimicrobial Stewardship in Wound Care
+Joint BSAC/EWMA Symposiums on Antimicrobial Stewardship in Wound Care

-Again this year EWMA is joining forces with the British Society for Antimicrobial Chemotherapy for an educational event encompassing the following topics:
+Also in 2016 EWMA joined forces with the British Society for Antimicrobial Chemotherapy for an educational event encompassing the following topics:

 - Biofilm formation and the role of bacterial biofilm in chronic wounds